lmc2179/lmc2179.github.io/drafts/opinionated_dowhy.md

 it solves a task people frequently have, ie E[y | X].
 There are multiple examples of this in Casual Inference

+# Obtaining the causal graph

+There are many ways to do this

+* Discovery algorithms
+* Domain knowledge
+* Experiments
+* Econometric analysis
+* Regression

 # An example workflow and library: DoWhy

 DoWhy close reading - "An opinionated introduction to DoWhy"